akngs/nlpip/README.md

-# nlpip A unix pipeline utils based on LLM
+# nlpip - A natural language based unix pipeline utility

 `nlpip` takes a text written in natural language as input, and performs a specified command also written in natural language, and then outputs the result